The Commonplace

 Main Finding

-AI adoption by listed agricultural firms in China significantly increases total factor productivity (TFP).
-The productivity gains operate mainly through optimizing labor structures and enabling inter-firm resource sharing, rather than via enhanced university–industry collaborative R&D. Gains are larger for firms in the growth stage and for firms operating in regions with higher natural risk.
+AI adoption by Chinese agricultural enterprises (A‑share listed firms, 2007–2023) significantly increases firm-level total factor productivity (TFP).
+The productivity gains operate mainly through labor-structure optimization and enhanced inter-firm resource sharing, but AI does not yet significantly improve university–industry collaborative R&D. Gains are larger for firms in the growth stage and for firms located in regions with higher natural risk.

 Key Points